eza-community/eza/man/zetta.1.md

 Enables _strict mode_, which will make zetta error when two command-line options are incompatible.

-Usually, options can override each other going right-to-left on the command line, so that zetta can be given aliases: creating an alias ‘`exa=exa --sort=ext`’ then running ‘`exa --sort=size`’ with that alias will run ‘`exa --sort=ext --sort=size`’, and the sorting specified by the user will override the sorting specified by the alias.
+Usually, options can override each other going right-to-left on the command line, so that zetta can be given aliases: creating an alias ‘`zetta=zetta --sort=ext`’ then running ‘`zetta --sort=size`’ with that alias will run ‘`zetta --sort=ext --sort=size`’, and the sorting specified by the user will override the sorting specified by the alias.

 In strict mode, the two options will not co-operate, and zetta will error.